ADD CONDITION

 Additional Clinical Information

-The product is administered topically, with a recommended usage of one patch for up to 8 hours.
-Patients may repeat this application as necessary, but should not exceed three applications in a single day.
+The route of administration for the product is topical, with patients advised to wear one patch for up to 8 hours.
+The patch may be reapplied as necessary, but should not exceed three applications in a single day.

-Clinicians should counsel patients to consult a healthcare professional if they are pregnant or breastfeeding prior to use.
-It is also crucial to advise patients to keep the product out of reach of children and to seek immediate medical assistance or contact a Poison Control Center at 800-222-1222 if the product is swallowed.
+Clinicians should counsel patients to consult a health professional if they are pregnant or breastfeeding before use.
+Additionally, it is important to keep the product out of reach of children; if ingested, medical assistance should be sought immediately or contact a Poison Control Center at 800-222-1222.
+No further information is available regarding laboratory tests, abuse potential, or postmarketing experience.

 Drug Information (PDF)